kisupov/grns/README.md

 (say hundreds and thousands of bits).
 There are no special restrictions on the moduli sets and the magnitude of numbers in RNS representation.
 Some predefined moduli sets are located in `/src/params`.

-GRNS can be freely used in various software-based RNS applications, e.g. RSA, Diffie-Hellman, and Elliptic curves.
+The library can be freely used in various software-based RNS applications, e.g. RSA, Diffie-Hellman, and Elliptic curves.
 Currently, the algorithms implemented in GRNS are used in a multiple-precision GPU accelerated BLAS library; see https://github.com/kisupov/mpres-blas.